jwcesign/machine_learning/res_learn/sklearn.md

 #### Silhouette Coefficient
 #### Calinski-Harabaz Index
 * If the ground truth labels are not known, the Calinski-Harabaz index (sklearn.metrics.calinski_harabaz_score) can be used to evaluate the model, where a higher Calinski-Harabaz score relates to a model with better defined clusters.

+## Dimensionality reduction
+### PCA and LDA
+### Incremental PCA
+* The PCA object is very useful, but has certain limitations for large datasets.
+The biggest limitation is that PCA only supports batch processing, which means all of the data to be processed must fit in main memory.
+The IncrementalPCA object uses a different form of processing and allows for partial computations which almost exactly match the results of PCA while processing the data in a minibatch fashion.
+IncrementalPCA makes it possible to implement out-of-core Principal Component Analysis either by:
+### Kernel PCA
+* KernelPCA is an extension of PCA which achieves non-linear dimensionality reduction through the use of kernels.
+### SparsePCA and MiniBatchSparsePCA
+* SparsePCA is a variant of PCA, with the goal of extracting the set of sparse components that best reconstruct the data.
+* Mini-batch sparse PCA (MiniBatchSparsePCA) is a variant of SparsePCA that is faster but less accurate.
+The increased speed is reached by iterating over small chunks of the set of features, for a given number of iterations.
+### LSA and SVD
+### SparsePCA and MiniBatchSparsePCA
+* SparsePCA is a variant of PCA, with the goal of extracting the set of sparse components that best reconstruct the data.

+Mini-batch sparse PCA (MiniBatchSparsePCA) is a variant of SparsePCA that is faster but less accurate.
+The increased speed is reached by iterating over small chunks of the set of features, for a given number of iterations.